ECON 330: Money and Banking

 A study of the functions of money in economic society and of the impact of monetary policy on national income, prices, employment, and interest rates.
 The role of banking in the money supply process is examined.

 Detailed Description of Course

 The course covers the definition and role of money in the economy.
 It also focuses on the monetary sector of the economy and describes its structure, its operation, and its interaction with the real sector.
 The role of the central banking on the production of money and conduct of monetary policy is highlighted.
 Finally, the monetary aspects of International Relations are studied.

 1. Nature and Functions of Money and Finance

 Detailed Description of Conduct of Course

 The following teaching strategies may be employed:

-2) Discuss financial markets and the determinants of interest rates.
+3) Discuss the determinants of security prices and interest rates.